clarkeaa13/FellowshipAI/README.md

 # FellowshipAI
-Code for the fellowship.ai challenge.
+Code/notebooks for the fellowship.ai challenge on the Omniglot OCR dataset.